 These are probably questions that you considered when choosing the company to do your build.
 Doing your homework ahead of time when choosing the right construction company can save you some costly mistakes.
 In this article, I will be discussing the pitfalls of improper building practices.

 Improper training, inadequate quality or materials, and negligence are the major reasons behind poor workmanship and construction methods.
 It is vital that a construction company make sure they have a qualified, well-trained crew to build your home.
 Hiring a crew that is inexperienced and will work for lower pay will save the contractor money and increase the profit margin, but at what cost to you and your family?

-We will discuss quality of product in the next paragraphs.
+We will discuss the quality of the products in the next paragraphs.
 Negligence can happen on a construction site when the work is behind schedule.
 Trying to make up time and finish a project in a timely fashion can cause people to rush, sacrificing the quality of their work.
 These mistakes will place a heavy financial burden on the homeowner for the life of the home.
-I will be covering two sectors of building design that should be regarded as important if you are to avoid unplanned post occupancy maintenance .
+I will be covering two sectors of building design that should be regarded as important if you are to avoid unplanned post occupancy maintenance.

-Having a sub contractor cut cost on the foundation of your home is probably the scariest things to happen during construction.
-This can cause safety issues, as well costly repair bills.
+Having a subcontractor cut cost on the foundation of your home is probably the scariest thing to happen during construction.
+This can cause safety issues, as well as costly repair bills.
 A poor foundation will effect doors and windows as well, causing them to sag, crack, and become uneven.